 You bought a new house.
 You’re excited and can’t wait to make fresh memories with your kids.
 Nonetheless, as awesome as your new home is, there’s a lot of dust, and the pets keep dragging hair and dirt onto your carpet.
 With all this and with your allergies flaring up, you’re looking for a viable solution.

 You’ve probably tried some cleaning products, but none seems to get rid of the problem entirely.
-So, with a few consultations, you’ve realized that the more permanent fix is to get a vacuum.
+So, with a few consultations, you’ve realised you need a more permanent fix – to get a vacuum.

-However, with all the options available, you’re confused about what type of best vacuum cleaner 2020 to purchase.
+With all the options available, you’re confused about what type of best vacuum cleaner 2021 to purchase.
 Should you pick the heavily advertised cordless hoover, or should you check out the bagged and bagless models?

 With the right guidance, you can have an effortless time shopping for a perfect vacuum that’ll make all your dirt and pet dander issues a thing of the past.